zslhg903/NINA/NINA/Documentation/NINA.md

 # Introduction
-Welcome to NINA - Nighttime Imaging ‘N’ Astronomy.
+Welcome to N.I.N.A. - Nighttime Imaging ‘N’ Astronomy.
 If you have found this document you have likely already downloaded the software - congratulations for that step!

->NINA is a software designed for all DSO imagers.
+>N.I.N.A. is a software designed for all DSO imagers.
 If you are totally new to the world of DSO imaging or a seasoned veteran our goal is to make your image acquisition easier, faster and more comfortable.

-NINA supports a wide range of cameras, mounts and accessories.
+N.I.N.A. supports a wide range of cameras, mounts and accessories.
 This is achieved by utilizing the powerful ASCOM platform.
 The software allows you to connect all of your devices in one place and interconnects them in ways to make your imaging workflow as simple as possible, while still maintaining a high degree of customization.

 From control of mounts, cameras, focusers and filter wheels to detailed information about your current image with detection of HFR of your stars, useful statistics to determine your exposure time, auto stretching your image results over support for polar alignment, focus, framing, plate solving and target selection as well as generating powerful reusable sequences - this software has it all.

-This document is aimed to describe the functionality of NINA so you can utilize it to its fullest potential.
+This document is aimed to describe the functionality of N.I.N.A. so you can utilize it to its fullest potential.
 It is divided into three rough chapters: [Quick Start Guide](#quick-start-guide) to get you started, [Tabs](#tabs) for full functionality, and [Advanced topics](#usage) which should cover everything you need to know to effectively run the software.
 Should you have questions, issues, want to help development or just want to chit chat with us feel free to join the [Official NINA Discord][Discord] or record your findings in the [official Issues Tracker][IssuesTracker].

 > Important notes will appear like this throughout the documentation, if you happen to find a note like this don't skimp over it!